 Key features

 Job Aggregator & Job Backfiller: Two purpose-built tools for populating your board.
-The Magic Aggregator scrapes employer career pages and ATS feeds automatically.
-The Turbo Backfiller gives you API access to 7M+ active listings.
+The Job Aggregator scrapes employer career pages and ATS feeds automatically.
+The Job Backfiller gives you API access to 12M+ active listings.
 Both tools can be configured by keyword, category, location, and country.

 Candidate Paywall: A unique feature not available on any other platform on this list.
 You can gate job listings and charge job seekers for access — an additional revenue stream that turns candidates into paying customers rather than just traffic.

-Monetization: Full Stripe integration supporting per-listing fees, employer subscriptions, coupon codes, featured listing upsells, and the candidate paywall.
+Monetization: Full Stripe integration supporting per-listing fees, coupon codes, featured listing upsells, and the candidate paywall on Standard.
+Pro adds employer subscriptions for recurring revenue.
 Multiple revenue models available from day one.

 SEO: Automatic schema.org JobPosting structured data, Google Indexing API integration, sitemap generation, and editable meta titles and descriptions per listing.
 SEO is fully automated — not an add-on.

-Starting from $40/month.
+Starting from $50/month.
 Billed Monthly, 30-day money-back guarantee

 2. Niceboard